peterle0604/website-replication/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+A small project that I made, recreating YouTube with functional videos that take you to the videos.
 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`